ray-project/ray/doc/source/ray-observability/ray-logging.rst

 Limitations:

 - Only a subset of tqdm functionality is supported.
+Refer to the ray_tqdm `implementation <https://github.com/ray-project/ray/blob/master/python/ray/experimental/tqdm_ray.py>`__ for more details.
-- Performance may be poor if there are a lot of progress bar updates (updates are not batched).
+- Performance may be poor if there are more than a couple thousand updates per second (updates are not batched).

 How to set up loggers
 ~~~~~~~~~~~~~~~~~~~~~